gracesopha/tutorme/persona.md

 Look for a part-time job as a tutor to gain experience and add to their resume.

 ### How can we help:
+-Provide income to a student that provides a teaching service to their peers remotely -Provide a virtual environment that allows the student to  remotely tutor peers